Discussing Torah matters because the Torah matters

 It takes the moon 28 days to orbit the earth.
 In that time, it moves through various phases of light.

-The Hebrew people pay close attention to the moon because the Jewish calendar is based on lunar cycles.
+Jews pay close attention to the moon because the Jewish calendar is based on lunar cycles.
 At the beginning of the moon’s cycle, the moon appears as a thin crescent.
-The first light of this thin crescent signals a new month on the Jewish calendar.
-The light increases more and more until the moon is full, but then it wanes until the light cannot be seen.
-The moon becomes invisible.
-Shortly thereafter, its thin crescent reappears and, at the re-emergence of light, the cycle begins again.
+Its first light signals a new month on the Jewish calendar.
+Over the course of the ensuing month, its light increases until the moon is full, then it wanes until the light cannot be seen and the month concludes.
+Shortly thereafter, the moon’s thin crescent reappears and, at that re-emergence of light, the cycle begins again.

-Let’s take another look at the lunar phases, this time seeing the cycle as a progression in kingship...
+Let’s take another look at the lunar phases, this time seeing the 14-day cycle as a progression in David (i.e., kingship).

-Using January 2016 as a base example, January 10th shows the first sliver of light as to comes into view.
-This is the time of Abraham.
+Using January 2016 as our example, January 10 captures the first sliver of light as the moon comes into view.
+You might say this captures the life of Abraham, when the slightest sliver of God’s redemption story comes into view.

-We jump 14 days to January 24th, when the moon is full.
+We jump 14 days forward to January 24, when the moon is full.
 This is the time of King David (14 generations after Abraham).
+We have reached the height of what seems to be God’s redemption story.

-Advancing 14 days from the full moon, we travel half the orbit and reach a New Moon, something equivalent to January 9th.
+Advancing from the full moon, we travel half the moon’s orbit and reach no moon, something equivalent to January 9.
 At this time, the light is withdrawn; the moon is completely dark.
 This is the time of the deportation to Babylon (14 generations after David).

 To recap: